JaydeYue/RandomIonicServer/README.md

 4. **Troubleshoot**

-Please google whatever error you get:) If a problem persists, feel free to contact me through my website.
+Please google whatever build error you get:) If a build error persists or you find a bug, please contact me through my website.
+Thank you!